New Horizons 26: Design

-Operational history
+Reception

 In a 2010 review Steve Henkel wrote, "She initially had reverse sheer ... but in about 1960 the sheer was flattened somewhat for aesthetic reasons.
 An unusual feature was a dinghy designed for the boat, to be carried on stern davits.
 When the larger but similar-looking Tartan 27, another S&S design, was introduced in 1961 (3 years after the New Horizons) for nearby Tartan (then known as Douglass & McLeod, in Grand River, OH), it quickly diverted customer interest from the Ray Greene boat, much to Greene's disgust.
 Best features: The good headroom (over six feet) is unusual for a 25-foot sailboat.
 We liked the idea of a dinghy in davits, too, but wonder whether it might have been ugly to look at.
 Worst features: We remember admiring the design of this boat when she first came out, but after owning a Tartan 27, we can see how prospective buyers would switch their allegiances to the Tartan."